briandowns/dictum/README.md

 dictum create <dir_with_dictu_code>
 ```

 Install a module.
 You can install a module from the local file system or from Github.
+Additionally, if you install from Github you can specify a tag to install.

 ```sh
 dictum install <module_name>.tgz